What is pH?

 WHY CARE ABOUT pH?

-Aquatic life is adapted to the natural pH levels in their bodies of water, and even slight changes in pH can have negative impacts on the health of the aquatic community.
-Moderate changes in pH can affect fish egg production, fish and insect gills, and amphibian populations.
+Aquatic life has adapted to the natural pH levels in the bodies of water that they live in, so even slight changes in pH can have negative impacts on the health of the aquatic community.
+For example, moderate changes in pH can affect fish egg production, fish and insect gills, and amphibian populations.

-A change in the pH of water can alter the behavior of other chemicals in the water.
-For example, ammonia is harmless to fish in water that is acidic.
-But, as pH increases ammonia becomes toxic.
-Furthermore, many heavy metals dissolve in acidic water.
+A change in the pH of water can also alter the behavior of chemicals in the water.
+For example, ammonia, which is harmless to fish in water that is acidic, can become toxic as the pH increases.
+Additionally, many heavy metals dissolve in acidic water.

 - Allowable range for pH in Utah is 6.5-9